progit/progit/ru/03-git-branching/01-chapter3.markdown

 If you go back to an earlier example from the Merge section (see Figure 3-27), you can see that you diverged your work and made commits on two different branches.

 Insert 18333fig0327.png
 Figure 3-27.
-Your initial diverged commit history
+Your initial diverged commit history.

 The easiest way to integrate the branches, as we’ve already covered, is the `merge` command.
 It performs a three-way merge between the two latest branch snapshots (C3 and C4) and the most recent common ancestor of the two (C2), creating a new snapshot (and commit), as shown in Figure 3-28.

 Insert 18333fig0328.png
 Figure 3-28.
-Merging a branch to integrate the diverged work history
+Merging a branch to integrate the diverged work history.

 However, there is another way: you can take the patch of the change that was introduced in C3 and reapply it on top of C4.
 In Git, this is called _rebasing_.
 With the `rebase` command, you can take all the changes that were committed on one branch and replay them on another one.